httpwg/http-extensions/draft-ietf-httpbis-priority.md

 priority of streams when scheduling both new data and retransmission data might better match the expectations of the application.
-However, here are no requirements on how a transport chooses to schedule based on this information because the decision depends on several factors and trade-offs, It could prioritize new data for a higher urgency stream over retransmission data for a lower priority stream, or it could prioritize retransmission data over new data irrespective of urgencies.
+However, here are no requirements on how a transport chooses to schedule based on this information because the decision depends on several factors and trade-offs.
+It could prioritize new data for a higher urgency stream over retransmission data for a lower priority stream, or it could prioritize retransmission data over new data irrespective of urgencies.